 By building a dynamic projection – linking burn rate, revenue assumptions, and potential new hires – you can see how small changes impact survival.
 Maybe you have 14 months, not 20.
 Maybe that next sales hire shortens your runway by three months but accelerates your revenue by six.

-This clarity lets founders make tradeoffs with confidence, which is exactly the kind of discipline investors look for in early-stage teams.
+The takeaway: This clarity lets founders make tradeoffs with confidence, which is exactly the kind of discipline investors look for in early-stage teams.

 Startups succeed when they understand their numbers as well as their customers.
 Financial readiness isn’t just about accounting – it’s about visibility, timing, and momentum.